2024-IBM-Accelerate-SW-Track/to-do-list_solutions/README.md

     npm start
 ```

 3. Go to a browser and open the front-end, if not open already, http://localhost:3000, this should bring up the home page.
-Go to the top navigation bar and click on the "TodoPage"
+Go to the top navigation bar and click on the "SearchPage" link.

 4. Notice the input text box and button that will search for a Todo list in the backend.
 Type a task name that you know exists or doesn't exist and click the button.
 (Note if you left the frontend and backend services running after completing the lab steps above make sure you refresh the page so the changes you made load correctly in the browser)

 5. Observe the returned value in the div section below the search UI, it will be updated in real-time after we submit the form, returning with the data obtained from the backend.

 #### Initialize the Cloudant DB